oat-sa/taohub-articles/forge/tutorials/testrunner.md

 ### Test runner implementation

-Because in Tao the items as well as the deliveries can have several different implementation the test runner must be independent from<br/>
+Because in Tao the items as well as the deliveries can have several different implementation the test runner must be independent from\
 these.
 The interface between the item runner and the delivery runner are service calls.

 The execution of a delivery containing our random test would run through the following steps: